 Continuous feedback on, and improvement of, job performance are essential parts of the performance management process.
 This policy establishes the framework for the annual written appraisal of the performance of each staff member against established expectations and in accordance with the mission and goals of each staff member's division or college.

-Each organization will follow either a calendar or academic/fiscal year cycle and determine their internal timelines based on HR guidelines (General Instructions and Guiding Principles).
+Each organization will follow either a calendar or academic/fiscal year cycle and determine their internal timelines based on HR guidelines.
 The appropriate timeline should be shared with staff prior to the start of the evaluation process.